Alexis Ohanian: Advocacy for paternity leave

+Philanthropy

+Since 2022, Ohanian has been funding climate-related projects started by young founders via the 776 Foundation Fellowship Program, modelled after the Thiel Fellowship.
+The fellowship is intended for students aged 23 or younger and offers them a total of $100,000 over two years, as well as guidance and other resources, to drop out of school and pursue work related to combating climate change, which could involve scientific research, creating a startup, or working on a social movement.
+Selection for the fellowship is through a competitive annual process, with 20 fellows selected annually.

 Awards and honors

+To commemorate Ohanian's realization about his professional career, Derick Moore, a division manager at Waffle House, had a plaque installed at Booth 19 that includes a quote from Ohanian and reads: "Site of Alexis Ohanian's Waffle House Epiphany."

 In 2011 and 2012, Ohanian was named to the Forbes "30 Under 30" list as an important figure in the technology industry.
 In 2013, Ohanian and Erik Martin were featured as "champions of innovation" in the 20th Anniversary issue of Wired.
 In 2015, Ohanian was named to the Crain's "40 Under 40" list for business.
 In 2016, Ohanian was named one of Fast Company's "Most Creative People in Business".

-On May 21, 2020, Ohanian delivered the Commencement address for The Johns Hopkins University Class of 2020.

-In December 2022, Ohanian was named a 2023 Money Changemaker by the Money magazine.
+On May 21, 2020, Ohanian delivered the commencement address at Johns Hopkins University, the following year was a commencement speaker at his alma mater, the University of Virginia, and in December 2022, was named a 2023 Money Changemaker by Money magazine.

-In the media
+Publications and in the media

-Published works
+Without Their Permission

-Ohanian published a book titled Without Their Permission: How the 21st Century Will Be Made, Not Managed on October 1, 2013.
-Without Their Permission ranked fourth on The Wall Street Journal's best sellers list for Hardcover Business.
-In connection with the book, Ohanian embarked on a five-month, 150-stop and 75-university tour to promote the book.
+Ohanian published a book titled Without Their Permission: How the 21st Century Will Be Made, Not Managed on October 1, 2013, which ranked fourth on The Wall Street Journal's best sellers list for Hardcover Business.
+Ohanian embarked on a five-month, 150-stop and 75-university tour to promote the book.